The G-dynamics of the QCPB theory: GEO for generalized quantum harmonic oscillator

 As a consequence, the QCPB here is given by

-It turns out that the covariant evolution of the geomentum operator is derived as follows where the G-dynamics reads which is equivalent to the \eqref{eq11} as a precise expression.
-The G-dynamics seen from the \eqref{eq11} can evidently say how it forms and works associated with the structure function.
+It turns out that the covariant evolution of the geomentum operator is derived as follows The G-dynamics seen from the \eqref{eq11} can evidently say how it forms and works associated with the geometric potential function.